The Women's Chorus connects women experiencing severe poverty and homelessness with the healing power of music.

 Cofounded by David Mccue and Kristo Kondakçi, the group rehearses twice weekly at Women's Lunch Place in Boston.
 Performances raise funds in support of causes that members select.

 It is our goal to form a permanent Chorus made up of women who are experiencing homelessness.
 By providing up to two rehearsals a week, free private voice lessons and a schedule of performances to be determined, we believe that the Chorus will become a vessel for building a sense of community and artistic skills.
 Importantly, the Chorus will be able to make a contribution to others through their performances and their ability to draw attention to the plight of the homeless in Boston.

 This new group will be launched under the Eureka Ensemble umbrella and grow into its own entity.

-David McCue, Co-director and Co-founder
+David McCue, Co-founder

-Kristo Kondakci, Artistic director and Co-founder
+Kristo Kondakci, Co-founder

-Ismael Sandoval, Chorusmaster
+Ismael Sandoval, Artistic Director

 Hear from our singers about what their eureka experience means to them:

 On May 12 a concert was produced by the Eureka Ensemble of music entirely by women composers.
 One of the pieces was a new composition entitled “Sheltering Voices” a eureka commission by composer stephanie ann boyd, based on a poem about the experience of homelessness for women.

 Two months prior to the concert, the Eureka team auditioned a small group of women from homeless shelters in Boston and Cambridge to learn how to sing in a choir and to learn the new piece.
 Each singer was called a Fellow and was to be paid a stipend for singing in the performance.